cchorn/Docker_SPARC/README.md

 A Docker container is a running instance of the Docker image.

+This work was supported by awards from the National Institutes of Health (NIH) - Stimulating Peripheral Activity to Relieve Conditions ([SPARC](https://commonfund.nih.gov/Sparc/)) Program.

 # Advantages of Docker:
 There are two significant advantages when using Docker images for science projects:
 #### 1. Easy installation.